Social Security checks could become larger soon: Here’s why

 “Across the board, retired and disabled Social Security recipients spend a bigger portion of their incomes on healthcare costs, housing, and food and less on gasoline,” Johnson said.
 “Over the past 12 months, they rank food costs as their fastest growing expenditure, housing, and transportation in that order.”

-The Labor Department on Tuesday announced that consumer prices rose in August by 0.1 percent despite a drop in gas prices, news that triggered a steep stock selloff by aggravating concerns that inflation is not easing.
+The Labor Department on Tuesday announced that consumer prices rose in August by 0.1% despite a drop in gas prices, news that triggered a steep stock selloff by aggravating concerns that inflation is not easing.